 Circuit breakers are employed to automatically switch off a circuit or a load whenever any abnormalities in current flow are detected.
 This functionality of the circuit breakers is known as ‘Trip’.
 By doing so, circuit breakers are preventing fire or other damages caused to the circuit.
 Here are the major reasons behind your circuit breaker trip.
 In this article, we discuss domestic circuit breakers such as MCB, MCCB, and residual current devices (RCD, RCCB, RCBO).

 Why did your circuit breaker trip?

-Circuit breakers have replaced the traditional fuses due to its re-usability.
+Circuit breakers have replaced the traditional fuses due to their re-usability.
 At least one of the following situations can trip your circuit breaker.

-This is one of the prominent reason behind a circuit breaker trip.
-An overload is a situation at which a device or a circuit draws more current than the value it can safely handle.
-One such example of an overload is plugging in many appliances to single power socket such that the loads all together draws more current than the socket can deliver.
+This is one of the prominent reasons behind a circuit breaker trip.
+An overload is a situation in which a device or a circuit draws more current than the value it can safely handle.
+One such example of an overload is plugging in many appliances to a single power socket such that the loads all together draw more current than the socket can deliver.

 Ground Fault or Earth Fault